dagron78/Metis_AI_RAG/TASK.md

    - Test system prompts directly with the LLM
    - Test backend processing with various edge cases
    - Test the full flow from user query to rendered response
+   - Test streaming responses to ensure proper formatting
+   - Test with various code examples in different languages